Faculty authentication on a machine in the FI network

 .

-The instructions below are aimed at Unix OS, specifically the Linux distribution Ubuntu 18.04 LTS.
-The procedure for other distributions and OSs may vary.
+The instructions below are targeted at Unix OSes, specifically the Ubuntu 18.04 LTS Linux distribution.
+The procedure for other distributions and OSes may differ.

 Lightweight Directory Access Protocol (LDAP) is available on the FI network and provides information about individual users and user groups.
-Drain (
+A dash (

 …

-) in the output means omitted text (here and in other examples of this text):
+) in the output indicates omitted text (here and in other examples in this text):

 $ ldapsearch -H ldap://ldap.fi.muni.cz/ -b ou=People,dc=fi,dc=muni,dc=cz cn=xlogin -x